PaperMC/docs/docs/folia/admin/reference/region-logic.md

 that attempts to move a region from the "ready" state to the "ticking" state.
-It is vital to note that this function will return false if the region is not in the "ready" state, as it is possible that even a region considered to be "ready" in the past (i.e scheduled to tick) may be unexpectedly marked as "transient."
+It is vital to note that this function will return false if the region is not in the "ready" state, as it is possible that even a region considered to be "ready" in the past (i.e. scheduled to tick) may be unexpectedly marked as "transient."
 Thus, the caller needs to handle such cases.
 The caller that successfully marks a region as ticking must mark it as non-ticking by using